SisiVero/CC-guides/README.md

 Once you get to the repo of any project you want to contribute to:
 Click on “issues”.
 Go through the issues and specifically look out for the ones with the following tags or text:
-i. help wanted
+1. help wanted
-ii. good first issue
+2. good first issue
- iii. status: ready to work
+3. status: ready to work

-## 2.When you’ve seen an issue you would want to work on:
+## When you’ve seen an issue you would want to work on:

 You do not need to ask for permission to start working on the issue.
 You do not need to ask to be assigned the issue.
 You can start.